Relesi/Relesi/README.md

 - I normally work with Java, Spring Boot and Oracle, using micro service architecture and its solutions, depending on what I am working on.
 - Developer, passionate about coding for fun, tech addicted and open-source lover.
 - Passionate about developing and systems' architecture, I believe that open source software and cloud computing are the future.
+- :guitar: I enjoy playing the guitar and electric guitar.

 #### We're in this together!